Anti-gender movement: Germany

 In Germany, right-wing extremists and right-wing populists mobilized against the concept of "gender madness", (Note: Genderwahn, rendered in numerous English sources as gender madness.) which was characterized as a "weapon" against "the German people" in a 2013 call by neo-Nazis.

 Even outside the extreme right, there has been critical discussion of gender mainstreaming since 2006, when Eva Herman commented on the role of women in society and the Frankfurter Allgemeine Zeitung debated "political gender reassignment".
 Right-wing extremists used this as a prelude to a targeted campaign against gender mainstreaming.

 The far-right German political party, AfD (Alternative für Deutschland), displays its alignment with the anti-gender movement in its "Key Points for Germany" brochure.
 In the brochure, the AfD positions itself against post-secondary gender studies programs, "gender-mainstreaming", and the discussion of sexuality at early ages in school.
-The AfD further illustrates its anti-gender position in its 2017 "Manifesto for Germany".
-There, the AfD states that "gender ideology, early sexualisation, governmental funding of gender studies, quota systems and the deprivation of the German language with gender-conforming words have to be terminated".
+The AfD further illustrates its anti-gender position in its 2017 "Manifesto for Germany", stating that "[g]ender ideology, early sexualisation, governmental funding of gender studies, quota systems and the deprivation of the German language with gender-conforming words have to be terminated".
 The AfD has organized anti-gender rallies in cities such as Munich in 2023, emphasizing the perceived threat of "gender propaganda" towards children.
 The anti-gender movement has proven key to the rapid rise of the AfD, with the party projecting the protection of the "traditional family" as key to its platform.

 Since 2013, the fundamentalist Christian protest alliance Demo für Alle (Note: Named after the French group La Manif pour tous ("protest for all"), which in turn was named after the expression mariage pour tous ("marriage for all") used in France as a popular name for same sex marriage.) has mobilized against same-sex marriage and gender mainstreaming.
 At a Demo für Alle rally in 2014, journalist Birgit Kelle exclaimed that the German state "grabs for the children to sexualize and reeducate them", playing into the notion of a loss of "parental rights" in educating their own children that the AfD has also used more recently.